marinetraffic/mt-ais-toolbox/README.md

 ### Filters
 The filters provided by the Marinetraffic AIS toolbox include:
-- Removing all messages where with empty coordinates, timestamp, speed or course fields.
+- Removing all messages with empty coordinates, timestamp, speed or course fields.
 - Removing points outside the area of interest (as defined from the configuration file), including points on land.
 	- Supported geometry file types are (geopackage,geodatabase,geojson).
 - The AIS data are down-sampled according to the configuration ratio provided (in milliseconds).
 The downsampling is performed so that two consecutive messages from the same vessel could not have a time interval shorter than the threshold.
 Naturally, as a result of this process duplicate signals are removed.
 - Messages with wrong MMSI numbers are removed (according to the list provided in the configuration file).
 - Signals with invalid speed and course over ground(SOG/COG) values are removed.
 - Noise messages were removed.
 This is achieved by eliminating messages that indicate improbable transitions, i.e. where vessels would have needed to move with a speed over 92.0 knots.
-- Vessels with total messages fewer than a given thredshold are not processed and all their AIS messages are discarded.
+- Vessels with total messages fewer than a given threshold are not processed and all their AIS messages are discarded.

 The configuration file given determines which of the above filters would be applied.